Phineas/lanyard/README.md

 Lanyard is a service that makes it super easy to export your live Discord presence to an API endpoint (`api.lanyard.rest/v1/users/:your_id`) and to a WebSocket (see below) for you to use wherever you want - for example, I use this to display what I'm listening to on Spotify on my personal website.
 It also acts as a globally-accessible realtime KV store which you can update from the Lanyard Discord bot or from the Lanyard API.

-You can use Lanyard's API without deploying anything yourself - but if you want to self host it, you have the option to, though it'll require a tiny bit of configuration.
+You can use Lanyard's API without deploying anything yourself - but if you want to self-host it, you have the option to, though it'll require a tiny bit of configuration.

 ## Get started in < 10 seconds